EduardBargues/cicd-template/README.md

   - [semantically versions](https://semver.org/) the repository, and tags your merge commit with the new version.
   - It also creates and uploads semver artifacts.
   - deploys to an aws-account automatically.

-  - runs performance tests.
+- **Tests**

+  - **Unit testing**

+    Inside the _src/dotnet_ folder there is a folder called _Tests_ where some unit tests are developed using [xUnit](https://xunit.net/) and [Moq](https://github.com/moq).

   - **End to end testing**

-  A folder called _tests_ holds some e2e tests that represent how your client would call the api once deployed.
+    The folder _tests/e2e_ holds some e2e tests that represent how your client would call the api once deployed.
 Allows to run e2e tests against an already deployed api in a aws account.

-- **Performance e2e testing**
+  - **Performance testing**

-  A folder called _tests_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time for all its endpoints.
+    The folder _tests/performance/average_ holds some _performance_ tests as a dotnet core 3.1 console application that "attacks" your deployed API and computes the average response time for all its endpoints using several threads.

+  - **First response time**

+    The folder _tests/performance/first-call_ holds some _performance_ tests as a dotnet core 3.1 console application that calls each endpoint one single time and computes the response time.
+Usefull to measure the impact of your lambdas' coldstart.

+  - **Deployment monitoring**

+    The folder _tests/monitoring_ contains a script in javascript that will call the API's endpoints during a period of time.
+This is useful to monitor potential downtimes during deployments.
+For this POC, the script runs during deployments from the main branch.

 - **clean-up infra after pull request**